Personal Loans for Business that drives your business forward.

-Personal loans, however, are underwritten based primarily on your credit score and your income.
+Personal loans for small businesses, however, are underwritten based primarily on your credit score and your income.
 That means you can include other income sources — maybe you still have your 9-to-5 job, or maybe you have rental properties — to supplement the initial trickle of income you’ll earn from your new venture.

 If you make over $50,000 in verifiable income, have a personal credit score of 650 > and rent/own a home you can qualify for up to $200,000.

 Flexibility: You can typically use the funds you receive from a personal loan however you please, whether it’s toward marketing, product development, office supplies, or another purpose.
 This is especially convenient if you are a sole proprietor operating out of your home; you can split the funds between personal and business use to cover any shortfalls in your day-to-day expenses.